-An active performer, she has given solo recitals in about 15 states and the District of Columbia in the United States, as well as in Canada, France, and Hong Kong.
-She has given live recital broadcasts on various radio stations including WFMT - Chicago, WUOL - Louisville, and WPLN - Nashville.
-Among the highlights of her recital venues are Carnegie Hall and Merkin Concert Hall in New York, the American Cathedral in Paris, the Banff Centre for the Arts (where she was a resident artist in 2003-04), Steinway Halls and Galleries in various cities, the University of Hong Kong, Niles Gallery at the University of Kentucky, Sherwood Conservatory, fine arts high schools, and many established concert series at various churches, cathedrals, and concert facilities at public libraries.
-As a concerto soloist, she has appeared with the Loyola Chamber Orchestra, the University of Iowa Chamber Orchestra, Maryville Orchestra, and the Columbia County Civic Orchestras.
-In addition, she has also performed in joint concerts with other musicians in the United Kingdom, the Czech Republic, Hungary, and Italy.
+An active piano recitalist, she has given full-length solo recitals in sixteen states and Washington D. C., Canada, France, Hong Kong, and the United Kingdom, in addition to other concert appearances on music festivals in Belgium, the Czech Republic, Hungary, Italy, and Japan.
+Her performances have been broadcasted live on radio stations including WFMT Chicago, WUOL Louisville, and WPLN Nashville.
+In June 2016, she will also perform live on Wisconsin Public Radio.
+Among the highlights of her recital venues are Carnegie Hall and Merkin Concert Hall in New York, the American Cathedral in Paris, the Banff Centre for the Arts (where she was a resident artist in 2003-04), Steinway Halls and Galleries in eight different American cities and London in the United Kingdom, and various universities and churches.
+As a concerto soloist, she has appeared with the Loyola Chamber Orchestra, University of Iowa Chamber Orchestra, Maryville Orchestra, and the Columbia County Civic Orchestra, Germantown Symphony Orchestra, and the Christ Church Cathedral String Orchestra in Louisville.

-Her debut compact disc recording, “Robert Schumann: Romance at the Piano,” released on Soundset Recordings label in late 2012, received critical acclaim from music critic Jerry Dubins (with the Fanfare Magazine): “… Wan plays these Schumann pieces as expressively and poetically as anyone I’ve heard, always placing her technical mastery at the service of Schumann’s ever-inventive musical imagination.
-This is an especially well-presented recital, as beautifully played as it is recorded. … as much for your sake as for Wan’s, I’d urge you to obtain a copy of it.
-You won’t be disappointed; I promise.”
+Agnes Wan’s debut compact disc recording, “Robert Schumann: Romance at the Piano,” released on Soundset Recordings label in late 2012, received critical acclaim from music critic Jerry Dubins (with the Fanfare Magazine): “… Wan plays these Schumann pieces as expressively and poetically as anyone I’ve heard, always placing her technical mastery at the service of Schumann’s ever-inventive musical imagination.”

 Agnes holds the Doctor of Musical Arts degree in Piano Performance and Pedagogy from the University of Iowa and an Artist Diploma from the University of Cincinnati College-Conservatory of Music.
-She also studied at the Hong Kong Academy for Performing Arts and Loyola University New Orleans.
+She also obtained her bachelor of music (hons.) degree and double master’s degrees in music therapy and piano performance at the Hong Kong Academy for Performing Arts and Loyola University New Orleans respectively.
 Her teachers have included Gabriel Kwok, Nancy Loo, Jac McCracken, Uriel Tsachor, James Tocco, and Michael Chertock.
 Passionate about Bach's music, she also received tutelage specifically on the interpretation of Bach's keybaord works from the renowned Chinese pianist Yuan Sheng, who studied intensively with Bach expert Rosalyn Tureck.